Independent Studies Programme

 Suely Rolnik is a full professor at the Pontifical Catholic University of São Paulo, where she coordinates the Centre for Cross-Disiciplinary Studies of Subjectivation as part of the postgraduate Clinical Psychology programme.
 Fleeing the Brazilian military dictatorship, from 1970 to 1979 she sought exile in Paris, where, in addition to completing her psychoanalytic training she also studied Philosophy, Social Sciences and Psychology.
 Rolnik's main lines of work are the politics of subjectivation in relation to the clinic and power, and art as a field of micropolitical experimentation.
 Along with Félix Guattari, she co-wrote the influential book Micropolítica: Cartografias do Desejo, which she translated into Spanish along with several of her essays on Lygia Clark and Cildo Meireles.

-Doug Ashford, Zdenka Badovinac, Lars Bang Larsen, Franco Berardi, Enric Berenguer, Jordi Borja, Rosi Braidotti, Judith Butler, Ximena Briceño, Christophe Broqua, Pablo Ciccolella, Jeffrey Cohen, Lisa Collins, Beatriz Colomina, Douglas Crimp, David Harvey, Elisabeth Lebovici, José Esteban Muñoz, Miren Etxezarreta, Marcelo Expósito, Safaa Fathy, Michel Feher, Maurizio Ferraris, Michel Ferrer, Devin Fore, Maria Gough, Gabriela Gutiérrez Dewar, José Luis Pardo, Robin Kelsey, Andrew Kirby, Ana Longoni, Rita McBride, Jordana Meldenson, Chantal Mouffe, Francesc Muñoz, Lluís Ortega, Doina Patrescu, Cynthia Patton, Jorge Pedemonte, Pilar Pedraza, Víctor Pimstein, Beatriz Preciado, Carlos Prieto, Ferran Pujol Roca, John Rajchman, Jacques Rancière, John Roberts, Joan Roca, Emmanuel Rodríguez, Suely Rolnik, Anne Sauvagnargues, Allan Sekula, Neil Smith, Gayatri Spivak, Eyal Weizman, Brian Winston, George Yúdice.
+Doug Ashford, Zdenka Badovinac, Lars Bang Larsen, Enric Berenguer, Jordi Borja, Rosi Braidotti, Judith Butler, Ximena Briceño, Christophe Broqua, Pablo Ciccolella, Jeffrey Cohen, Lisa Collins, Beatriz Colomina, Douglas Crimp, David Harvey, Elisabeth Lebovici, José Esteban Muñoz, Miren Etxezarreta, Safaa Fathy, Maurizio Ferraris, Michel Ferrer, Devin Fore, Maria Gough, Gabriela Gutiérrez Dewar, José Luis Pardo, Robin Kelsey, Andrew Kirby, Rita McBride, Jordana Meldenson, Chantal Mouffe, Francesc Muñoz, Lluís Ortega, Doina Patrescu, Cynthia Patton, Jorge Pedemonte, Pilar Pedraza, Víctor Pimstein, Carlos Prieto, Ferran Pujol Roca, John Rajchman, Jacques Rancière, John Roberts, Joan Roca, Emmanuel Rodríguez, Anne Sauvagnargues, Allan Sekula, Neil Smith, Gayatri Spivak, Eyal Weizman, Brian Winston and George Yúdice.

 Admission requirements: applicants must have a university degree and a high level of both Spanish and English.
 Classes will be imparted in either language depending on the teacher and the subject in question.